akhilgangula/RS-Strategy/README.md

 ## Explanation

 The algorithm will only understand the postfix expression and then builds an expression tree, which is then evaluated via decomposition rules.
+So we need to normalize the expression (Infix or prefix expression) to postfix tree.

-While building the tree, nodes are classified by type, And, Or, Implies, Not, DataNode holding the logic to decompose the tree if encountered.
+While building the tree, nodes are classified by type, And, Or, Implies, Not, DataNode holding the logic to decompose the tree if non-fundamental formula is encountered algorithm fails by returns "Not a Not Tautology", otherwise null is returned at every iteration.
+If algo doesn't terminate the given expression is tautology.

 ## Valid input